 - Insert the batteries with the polarity in the correct direction.
-The polarity is indicated in/on the battery compartment. - First insert the battery cover from the top. - ► Then press the cover until it clicks into place.
+The polarity is indicated in/on the battery compartment. - First insert the battery cover at the top. - Then press the cover until it clicks into place.

 To open the battery cover; for example, to change the batteries: